Travel Disruption Advice

-The effects caused by severe weather conditions is not only likely to impact airport flight schedules but can also cause delays and disruptions throughout the major transport networks across the UK.
-Striking action can also lead to disruptions which although usually localised to certain organisation and locations can still affect your journey.
+The effects caused by severe weather conditions are not only likely to impact airport flight schedules but can also cause delays and disruptions throughout the major transport networks across the UK.
+Striking action can also lead to disruptions which although are usually localised to certain organisations and locations, these can still affect your journey.

 In situations where there is snow and ice drivers are urged to keep plenty of distance between vehicles and drive slowly to ensure they're always completely in control of their vehicle.
 Trains may also be travelling at slower speeds than usual.
 Taking the extra time it will take to reach your destination into consideration when planning your journey will help ensure you make it in plenty of time.

 Keeping yourself informed will play a major part in streamlining your journey.
-Utilise news websites, twitter and radio so your up-to-date with the latest news regarding your method of transportation which should help you avoid any problematic routes.
+Utilise news websites, travel apps, twitter and radio so you're up-to-date with the latest news regarding your method of transportation which should help you avoid any problematic routes.

 Why does snow disrupt the airports so much?